ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 ];
 ```

-## Writing a resource to get all the COVID-19 data
+## Write a resource to get all the COVID-19 data

 As mentioned earlier, the first endpoint has two parts: getting data as well as adding data.
 In this section, the focus is on getting data.